shrihari-prakash/liquid/README.md

 ⭐ Quick setup.

 > **_NOTE:_** You will require Redis to run this service.
 This is because the service needs to store access and refresh tokens with an auto expiry.
-If you don't want a Redis dep, it is possible force the service into using MongoDB as a replacement by changing the options `privilege.can-use-cache` and `privilege.can-use-cache-for-token` to false.
+If you don't want a Redis dep, it is possible force the service into using MongoDB as a replacement by changing the option `privilege.can-use-cache` to false.
 However, disabling this option is highly discouraged since tokens that are not revoked permanently stick to the database.
 Then it's upto you to write your own CRON to clean them.

 ### Setup

 1. Run `npm i`.
 2. Run the following command (without brackets):

 ```
  node ./scripts/create-application-client mongodbConenctionString={{mongodb_connection_string}} clientSecret={{client_secret}} redirectUrls={{comma_seperated_list_of_redirect_urls}}
 ```

 3. Copy and rename file `src/public/app-config.sample.json` to `app-config.json` and replace the variables (most importantly, `oauth.clientId` and `oauth.redirectUri` from previous step).
 4. A large part of the service is configurable.
 You can find the configurable options in file [src/service/configuration/options.json](src/service/configuration/options.json).
 Parameters like MongoDB connection string and Redis connection settings can be changed.
 Simply copy the envName of the option youd like to set and put it in your `.env` with your intended value.
 5. Start the server using command `npm run start:dev` (Or better yet, press the debug button if you are on VS Code).
 Your service should be running on http://localhost:2000.